 - Set up a budget and stick to it.

 Money is tight for a lot of people these days.
-Finding money saving tips has become more and more important.
-This article will give you 19 easy money-saving tips to implement and should help save money in your bank account without much effort!
+Finding money saving tips has become more and more critical.
+This article will give you 19 easy money saving tips to implement and help save money in your bank account without much effort!

 Did you know that the average American has $15,061 in debt?
 The average size of credit card debt is $5,879.

 Americans are drowning in debt, and it’s time to do something about it!

 Most of us have seen coupons before, but some people aren’t aware that you can get them for just about anything these days.
 More and more grocery stores are putting their weekly ads online, making it easy to create a shopping list of what you need to buy.
 When manufacturers have released all the weekend coupons, go through your ads (or other coupon resources) on Friday or Saturday evening, and make a list of what you’ll need this week.